Find out if your member of Congress is a co-sponsor of the 9/11 Responder and Survivor Health Funding Correction Act of 2023 (S. 569/H.R.1294)

 Given the information we now have on the scope of the health crisis and the funding shortfall the World Trade Center Health Program faces, it is our hope that Congress will in fact remember 9/11 by providing the needed funds and passing 9/11 Responder and Survivor Health Funding Correction Act of 2023 (S.569 /H.R.1294).

 Here’s how the tool works so that you can call your member of Congress and urge them to join in this effort.

 Type in your address above and we will look up your Members of Congress and tell you if they:

 Are cosponsors of the 9/11 Responder and Survivor Health Funding Correction Act of 2023 (S.569/ H.R.1294).

 If they were cosponsors of the 9/11 Responder and Survivor Health Funding Correction Act in 2021-22 (S.2683/ H.R.4965).

 If they were in Congress in 2019, whether they cosponsored the 2019 the “The Never Forget the Heroes: James Zadroga, Ray Pfeifer, and Luis Alvarez Permanent Authorization of the September 11th Victim Compensation Fund Act” that year.

 The number of 9/11 responders and survivors they represent who participate in the WTC Health Program.

-We will also give you the phone number to their office in Washington, so you can call and thank them if they cosponsored the bill or let them know that you need them to help 9/11 responders and survivors if they have not.
+We will also give you the phone number to their office in Washington or connect you to their office so you can call and thank them if they cosponsored the bill or let them know that you need them to help 9/11 responders and survivors if they have not.

-(2) Footnote on cosponsoring of HR.
-1327/ S. 546) in 2019 by of Members of Congress.
+(3) Footnote on cosponsoring of HR.
+1327/ S. 546) in 2019 by Members of Congress.
 Whether a Member of Congress was a cosponsor of the legislation comes from the Library of Congress: